 This also means that there shouldn’t be a need to duplicate your products before you can assign them to a different language version.

-What you also want is a clear indication whether a given product has already been translated or not.
+What you also want is a clear indication of whether a given product has already been translated or not.
 One thing that can help with that is an automatic translations module.

 Using a service like the popular Google Translate or the AI-based DeepL, you can translate all your products on autopilot and then only come back and do some final touches without having to start from scratch.